ERICEX2025/server/README.md

   - In "verbose" mode, each command as well as its respective result is displayed.
 - `add2And2`
   - This command is a dummy command that serves as an example of how a developer could implement their own functions and inject them into our REPL, as long as their function implements REPLFunction.
 The command, when called, simply returns the result of 2+2 as a string.
 There are no other parameters, and no other results.
+- `mock`
+  - This command allows the user to switch to mode mock.
+Commands run using this (e.g. `mock load_file ri_income`) will return mocked responses.
+This is purely for testing purposes.

 # Design choices